Cognitive Behavioral Therapy and Dialectical Behavioral Therapy for Young Adults

 Young Adult DBT

 Dialectical Behavior Therapy (DBT) for young adults includes weekly individual therapy sessions, DBT Skills Training Group on Tuesdays from 5:00 - 6:30 PM, and phone coaching.
-Our Young Adult DBT Group incorporates the five DBT skills training modules and is tailored for recently graduated high school seniors and college students (ages 18-22).
+Our Young Adult DBT Group incorporates the five DBT skills training modules.

 Young Adult DBT Summer Intensive